Can Posture Correctors Help Stop Slouching? Physical Therapists Weigh In

 How we chose

 We looked at three popular posture correctors and spent hours trying each one.
-We also spoke to experts to get their thoughts on the various devices.
+We also spoke to experts to get their thoughts on the various options.

 As an editorial team, we independently create content and determine coverage based on research, reporting and what we think TODAY.com readers would like to read about.
 The goal of our content is to provide a service and inform readers who are on the hunt for the latest products to help make their lives better.
 Items are sold by retailer, not TODAY.
 Pricing and availability are accurate as of publish time.
 Learn more about Shop TODAY.